andreasjordan/PowerShell-for-DBAs/MySQL/README.md

 * PowerShell 7.2 on Linux

+### NuGet package MySqlConnector

+I now use this package as it has a bulk copy class.
+But it only works on PowerShell 7.3, but that is ok for now.
+If you need to use PowerShell 5.1, then use one of the other packages.

 ### NuGet package MySql.Data

 Versions after 6.10.9 have a lot of non-solvable dependencies, but this can be ignored on Add-Type as the needed dll is loaded anyway.
 See [this discussion](https://community.oracle.com/tech/developers/discussion/4502297) for details and [Application.ps1](Application.ps1) for the code to ignore the error.